Tim-Claessen/RedCup/README.md

    npm run web      # For web (limited functionality)
    ```

-5. **Run on your device**
+4. **Run on your device**

    - Scan the QR code with Expo Go app (iOS/Android)
    - Or press `a` for Android emulator, `i` for iOS simulator

 ## 📊 Data Model

 The data model follows an **Event Sourcing** pattern, storing discrete timestamped events for granular replay and analysis.
-The schema is designed to support flexible team configurations (1v1, 2v2, ad-hoc teams) while maintaining data integrity.

 ### Core Tables